No. 1 Kansas ends skid to No. 17 Villanova with 74-71 win

 Collin Gillespie’s three-point play drew the Wildcats (8-4) within 69-65 with 31 seconds left, and Vick gave them an opening when he threw the ball away on the ensuing inbounds play.
 But Vick atoned for the mistake by pulling down a defensive rebound, and then calmly made a pair of free throws.

 Phil Booth finished with 29 points for the Wildcats.
-Eric Paschall scored 17 but was rendered ineffective down the stretch because of foul trouble, and Gillespie finished with 15 but was just 1 for 7 from 3-point range.
+Eric Paschall scored 17 but was rendered ineffective down the stretch because of foul trouble.

 NO. 3 TENNESSEE 102, MEMPHIS 92